-During 2022, our Adjusted Cash Receipts increased by 31%, while our SG&A as a percentage of total Adjusted Cash Receipts decreased from 8.7% to 8.0%.
-The Operating and Personnel Payment paid to the Manager represents the largest component of our SG&A. The Management Development and Compensation Committee believes that the high operating margins that the Company realizes as a result of the terms of the Management Agreement are very attractive, particularly in today's inflationary environment.
+During 2023, our Portfolio Receipts increased by 9%, demonstrating strong growth in our cash generative business, while our selling, general and administrative expenses ("SG&A") as a percentage of total Portfolio Receipts remained unchanged at 8%.
+The Operating and Personnel Payment paid to the Manager represents the largest component of our SG&A. The Management Development and Compensation Committee believes that the high operating margins that the Company realizes because of the terms of the Management Agreement are very attractive.

 The Management Development and Compensation Committee continues to be excited by the Company's rapidly expanding opportunity set.
 As announced at our May 2022 Investor Day, the Company has raised its capital deployment goal to \$10 billion to \$12 billion over the next five years.
-In 2022, we exceeded this increased target, announcing up to \$3.5 billion in investments as we maintained our leading share of the royalty funding market.
+In 2023, we exceeded this increased target, announcing up to \$4.0 billion in investments as we maintained our leading share of the royalty funding market.

 The Management Development and Compensation Committee is satisfied by the Manager's temporary and permanent succession plans for key employees of the Manager.
 To support this priority, the Management Development and Compensation Committee discusses talent development and management succession for senior leaders with our Chief Executive Officer, who provides his assessment of those leaders and their potential to succeed in key roles.
-During 2022, we expanded the senior leadership team with the promotions of three female vice presidents to senior vice president.
+During 2023, we expanded the senior leadership team by appointing a new Chief Technology Officer.

 Overall engagement of employees of the Manager has been a critical component of our success.
 The Management Development and Compensation Committee believes that the Manager has an appropriate focus on management development, training, retention, diversity and inclusion.
-In 2022, we expanded our intensive six-month leadership program to include additional employees at additional levels of seniority.
+In 2023, we focused on advancing human capital development through employee engagement, professional development and our ongoing internship opportunities.